Where Were You When Harry Styles Dropped His Gucci Photoshoot?

 "I can already imagine my future kids saying 'i wish i was born during harry styles' era, you're lucky mom," one wrote.

-"do you get sad knowing that a chicken met Harry Styles before you did," a despondant user joked.
+"do you get sad knowing that a chicken met Harry Styles before you did," a despondent user joked.

 Check out the full campaign, and all the animals, ahead.